Platoon (automobile): Principle

 In one scheme, the roadway has magnetized stainless-steel spikes driven one meter apart in its center.
 The car senses the spikes to measure its speed and locate the center of the lane.
 Furthermore, the spikes can have either magnetic north or magnetic south facing up.
 The roadway thus provides small amounts of digital data describing interchanges and recommended speeds.

 The cars have power steering and automatic speed controls, which are controlled by a computer.

 The cars organize themselves into platoons of 8 to 25 cars.
 The cars within a platoon drive themselves a meter apart, so that air resistance is minimized.
 The distance between platoons is the conventional braking distance.
 If anything goes wrong, the maximum number of harmed cars should be one platoon.

 An overview of platooning systems is given in Bergenhem et al.

 Platooning of trucks has been proposed as a concept to reduce the energy consumption of semi-trucks and improve the feasibility of electric semi-trucks.

 Early development

-The origin of research on AHS was done by a team from Ohio State University led by Dr. Robert E. Fenton, based on funding from the U.S. Federal Highway Administration.
+The origin of research on AHS was done by a team from Ohio State University led by Robert E. Fenton, based on funding from the U.S. Federal Highway Administration.
 Their first automated vehicle was built in 1962, and is believed to be the first land vehicle to contain a computer.
 Steering, braking and speed were controlled through the onboard electronics, which filled the trunk, back seat and most of the front of the passenger side of the car.
 Research continued at OSU until federal funding was cut in the early 1980s.